STAT545-UBC-hw-2018-19/hw03-huangjieying/README.md

 # hw03-Use dplyr/ggplot2 to manipulate and explore data

-This is my repo for Stat 545 A Homework03: Use dplyr/ggplot2 to manipulate and explore data The goal is to manipulate and explore a dataset with the dplyr package, complemented by visualizations made with ggplot2.
+This is my repo for Stat 545 A Homework03: Use dplyr/ggplot2 to manipulate and explore data.

+The goal is to manipulate and explore a dataset with the dplyr package, complemented by visualizations made with ggplot2.

 ## Task list